ironhack-labs/lab-passport-roles/README.md

 - Use Mongo Compass to give a user the **BOSS** role.
 - This user will be able to see a _Delete student_ and _Edit student_ buttons on each student profile.
 - Develop the needed routing system and views to archive this two goals.
-- Avoid any other user to see these extra buttons, access the routes or perform any of the related actions.
+- Avoid any other user except **BOSS** to see these extra buttons, access the routes or perform any of delete nor edit actions.

 ## Iteration #4: General Manager role handling